docopt/docopt.org/index.md

 ### [options]

-"`[options]`" is a shortcut that allows to avoid listing all options in a pattern.
+"`[options]`" is a shortcut that allows to avoid listing all options (from list of options with descriptions) in a pattern.
 For example:

     Usage: the_program [options] <path>